 - the residuals of surgical resection to remove cancer tumors

 - permanent neurological damage from chemotherapy drugs

 - gastrointestinal distress

 - or the need for prolonged chemo and/or radiation.

 So NOT meeting these Listing criteria does NOT mean your case is bad.
-It means you may need to have someone who works in disability law look at your case and work it with an eye towards success based on the SSA’s sequential evaluation process.
+It means you may need to have a lawyer who focuses their practice on helping get disability benefits look at your case and work it with an eye towards success based on the SSA’s sequential evaluation process.